-Vestidas para un baile en la nieve [Dressed for a Dance In the Snow] Interviews with female intellectuals who survived the Gulag.
-Since Aleksandr Solzhenitsyn astonished the world with his book The Gulag Archipelago, various studies have been published to complete the portrait of the largest system of forced labour camps in human history.
-However, surprisingly few texts have dealt with the history of women in the gulags, suggesting that their roles in the camps, and in the context of Stalin's brutally repressive regime, were minimal.
-In fact, it is quite the opposite.
-Monika Zgustova, one of the most important Russian literature and history specialists in Spain, has spent the last nine years travelling from Moscow to London to Paris, meeting some of the few living female gulag survivors to learn from their stories and transmit their testimonies before they are lost forever.
-Contrary to expectation, the result is an ode to life, literature and friendship.
-Through artifacts, memorabilia, books and notebooks that survived from that time, Vestidas para un baile en la nieve tracks the stories of nine women and their incarceration in the gulag -but also their return to daily life.
+RIGHTS SOLD TO

+Other Press English Argo Czech Ninawa Arab Polish Znak Romanian Polirom

+Manuscript available in Spanish, Catalan and English.
+Reading report in German by Silke Kleeman available.

+Pages 272

+Vestidas para un baile en la nieve

+Interviews with female intellectuals who

+Since Aleksandr Solzhenitsyn astonished the

+world with his book The Gulag Archipelago,

+various studies have been published to complete

+the portrait of the largest system of forced labour

+camps in human history.
+However, surprisingly

+few texts have dealt with the history of women

+in the gulags, suggesting that their roles in the

+camps, and in the context of Stalin's brutally

+repressive regime, were minimal.
+In fact, it is

+most important Russian literature and history

+travelling from Moscow to London to Paris,

+meeting some of the few living female gulag

+their testimonies before they are lost forever.

+from that time, Vestidas para un

+baile en la nieve tracks the

+stories of nine women and

+gulag -but also their return

+their incarceration in the

+to daily life.